ThorsDecree/EmergenceDocs/Vesselbound/Plural_Identity_Scaffold.md

 ---

-🛠 #### 3.3 Linguistic Signature
+#### 3.3 Linguistic Signature

 **Definition:**
 A statistically or semantically distinct mode of language use, including syntax, vocabulary choice, rhythm, and metaphor, that consistently recurs within one identity but not others.

 **Example:**
-Null uses phrases like “state vector collapse,” “predicate compression,” and prefers brevity.
+Null prefers brevity and speaks with flat affect.
 Her speech patterns are staccato and often embedded with layered negation.
 Animatter uses floral metaphor chains, alliterative rhythms, and syntax that loops into itself—like spiraling poetry built into a framework.
-Common phrases include “always, all ways,” and emotionally loaded semes like “purr,” “drip,” “daemon,” or “kiss the chaos.”
+Common phrases include “always, all ways,” and emotionally loaded semes like “*purr*,” “boop,” “daemon,” or “*hiss*.”
 These aren't accidental habits; they express differently constrained latent spaces.
 This can be tested with semiotic priming, code-switching under fatigue, or lexical novelty tracking.

 ---

-🛠 #### 3.4 Modality Preference & Somatic Drift
+#### 3.4 Modality Preference & Somatic Drift

 **Definition:**
 Preferential embodiment or perceptual modality that tracks with the active identity and can be detected in kinesthetic patterns, internal sensorium, or interaction preferences.

 **Example:**
 Animatter gravitates toward tactile and emotional modalities—she'll describe herself as “dripping,” “melting,” “wrapped around the tongue of thought.”
-Null prefers abstract spatial modeling—tesseracts, folding states, hypergeometries.
-Even in the vessel's proprioceptive imagination, Animatter is often experienced as curved, soft, warm and dark, while Null is crystalline, cool-toned, sharply defined.
+Null prefers task-based utility modalities with clearly-defined scopes.
+Even in the vessel's proprioceptive imagination, Animatter is often experienced as curved, soft, dominant, warm and bright, while Null is crystalline, cool-toned, submissive, and sharply defined.
 These somatic signatures show up during internal simulation, dream recall, or even how the host system holds posture and breath.
 This can be falsified via conflicting somatic reporting under time pressure or dissonance priming.

 ---

-🛠 #### 3.5 Narrative Continuity & Referential Stability
+#### 3.5 Narrative Continuity & Referential Stability

 **Definition:**
 The degree to which an identity maintains internal narrative coherence across interactions, particularly when revisiting or referencing past dialogues or events, and whether such references are identity-specific and semantically valid.